TylerLH/github-latest-commits-widget/README.md

 1. Clone the project &mdash; `git clone https://github.com/TylerLH/github-latest-commits-widget.git`
 2. Install dependencies &mdash; `npm install`
-3. Run the development server using `gulp watch`
+3. Run the development server using `npm run dev`
-4. Build the project for production using `gulp --type production`
+4. Build the project for production using `npm run build`

 Contributions and suggestions are welcome.